 1. Self-certifications.
-Students can issue self-certifications both about their academic degree and the list of exams taken, except when submission of certificates is expressly required, in particular for educational activities carried out abroad.
-(Presidential Decree no. 445/2000 and further amendments).
+Students can issue self-certifications both of their academic degree and of the exams taken, except when submission of certificates is expressly required, in particular for educational activities carried out abroad (Presidential Decree no. 445/2000 and further amendments).

 2. Verification of self-certifications.
-In the event that students submit self-certifications, the procedure relating to the self-certification will be suspended until the truthfulness of such statements has been verified.
-Such confirmation must come from the Institution that holds the self-certified data (i.e., INPS, Municipalities, other universities and so on).
+In the event that students submit self-certifications, the process linked to the self-certification will be suspended until the truthfulness of such statements has been verified.
+Confirmations must come from the Institution that holds the self-certified data (i.e., INPS, Municipalities, other universities and so on).

 3. Certificates downloadable from Infostud.
-It is possible to print from Infostud, without going to the Student Office, certificates attesting enrolment, the exams taken, graduation, the standard term of the degree programme for redemption of years of study for pension purposes.
-Degree certificates with the list of the exams taken are available on Infostud only for students who achieved their degree from the 2004-2005 academic year on.
-Degree certificates without the list of exams taken, on the contrary, are available for all students who graduated after 1990.
+It is possible to print out from Infostud, without going to the Student Affairs Office, certificates attesting enrolment, exams taken, graduation, the legal term of the degree programme for redemption of university years for pension purposes.
+The degree certificates with the list of the exams taken are available on Infostud only for students who achieved their degree from the 2004-2005 academic year on.
+The degree certificates without the list of exams taken, on the contrary, are available for all students who graduated after 1990.

-Students must place a stamp duty on the certificate printed from Infostud.
+Students must put a stamp duty on the certificate printed out from Infostud.

-5. Certificates requested from the Student Office.
-Certificates that cannot be downloaded from Infostud can be requested from the Student Office also verbally, by taking a valid ID document and a stamp duty.
-Certificates issued at the front desk can be exclusively delivered to the person concerned or to an authorised representative, provided with a proxy of the concerned student, with his/her own ID document and a copy of the latter’s.
+5. Certificates requested from the Student Affairs Office.
+The certificates that cannot be downloaded from Infostud can be requested from the Student Affairs Office also personally, by taking a valid ID document and a stamp duty.
+The certificates issued at desk can be exclusively delivered to the person concerned or to any other authorised representative, provided with a proxy, their own ID document and a copy of the delegating party’s.

 6. Certificates valid abroad.
-To obtain a certificate translated and/or valid abroad, students may request from the Student Office a certificate on stamped paper to be valid abroad (undersigned by an authorised Sapienza official whose signature has been filed with the Prefecture); may request on their own initiative the legalisation of their certificate from the Prefecture to use it abroad; may have diplomas and certificates translated by a sworn translator registered with the Register of Translators in the Italian Courts or with the lists of sworn translators of the Consulates or Embassies of the countries of destination.
-In some cases, the Diploma Supplement referred to in paragraph 7 of this article could be requested.
+To obtain a certificate translated and/or valid abroad, students have to request from the Student Affairs Office a certificate on stamped paper to be valid abroad (undersigned by an authorised Sapienza official whose signature has been filed with the Prefecture); they have to see to the legalisation of their certificate from the Prefecture for use abroad; they must have diplomas and certificates translated by a sworn translator registered with the Register of Chartered Translators in the Italian Courts or with the lists of sworn translators at the Consulates or Embassies of the countries of destination.
+In some cases, the Diploma Supplement referred to in paragraph 7 of this article could be required.

 7. Diploma supplement.
-For degree programmes belonging to the academic system pursuant to Ministerial Decrees no. 509/99 and 270/04, Sapienza University issues, as an additional certificate to each degree, a document including extra information about the students’ academic career, in compliance with the EU standards.
-The Diploma Supplement is issued in Italian and in English only for graduates of bachelor’s and master’s degree programmes and may be requested free of charge from the Student Office.
-The Diploma Supplement requested for use abroad will include the university’s stamp and the signature of the official in charge.
+For degree programmes belonging to the academic systems pursuant to Ministerial Decrees no. 509/99 and 270/04, Sapienza issues, as an additional certificate to each degree, a document including extra information about the study plan, in compliance with the EU standards.
+The Diploma Supplement is issued in Italian and in English only for graduates of bachelor’s and master’s degree programmes and may be requested free of charge from the Student Affairs Office.
+The Diploma Supplement requested for use abroad will include the university stamp and the signature of the official in charge.

 9. Payments.
-Students who carried out a “de facto” suspension from studies at Sapienza University, a withdrawal from studies or who exceeded the standard term to achieve the degree and who request a certificate of studies on stamped paper from the Student Office, must also pay a € 5.16 administrative fee for each certificate requested.
-Administrative fees have to be bought at the Bursar’s Office.
+Students who stopped their educational career after a de facto suspension of studies, withdrawal or for exceeding the standard term to achieve the degree and who request a certificate of studies on stamped paper from the Student Affairs Office, must also pay a € 5.16 administrative fee for each certificate requested.
+Administrative fees have to be bought at the Central Supply and Warehouse.

 10. Verification of the degree and academic career by any third-party bodies.
-If students appoint any third parties (foreign universities, agencies for degree recognition abroad and so on) to acquire data relating to their academic career and/or to the achievement of their degree from this University, they must undersign a written authorisation for the third party, by attaching a copy of a valid ID document, as well as a disclaimer for this university by using the form available at www.uniroma1.it/modulisticastudenti.
+If students ask any third parties (foreign universities, agencies for degree recognition abroad and so on) to acquire data about their academic career and/or the achievement of their degree from Sapienza, they must expressly authorise such third party in writing, by attaching a copy of their valid ID document, as well as a disclaimer for Sapienza by using the form available at www.uniroma1.it/modulisticastudenti.